another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 ## 1. Praise

+### Definition

-Definition: **Praise** is a way of expressing one's approval.
+**`Praise`** is a way of expressing one's approval.
 It's a temporary program to make permanent changes.
 Get the behavior, then you stop praising for that.
 It is _a_ tool among others ― don't expect it to work alone.

 Mechanics: Support repeated practice to build habit(s).